Wesleyan School: Athletics

 Wesleyan competes in the Georgia High School Association (GHSA) and fields teams at the varsity level in the following sports: baseball, boys basketball, girls basketball, boys cross country, girls cross country, fastpitch softball, football, boys golf, girls golf, boys lacrosse, girls lacrosse, boys soccer, girls soccer, boys swimming, girls swimming, boys tennis, girls tennis, boys track, girls track, volleyball and wrestling.
+Wesleyan has won a GHSA team state championship in each sport in which it fields a varsity team.

+The school has received widespread recognition from different national sports organizations.
+For the 2007-2008 school year, Sports Illustrated named Wesleyan the number 1 sports program in Georgia and number 16 in the nation.
+In 2024, Max Prep Sports named it the number one sports program in the state of Georgia and the sixth best athletic program overall in the United States.

-Wesleyan has won twelve overall Georgia Athletic Directors Association Director's Cups, eleven in Class A (2002, 2009, 2010, 2011, 2012, 2017, 2018, 2019, 2020, 2021, and 2022) and one in Class AA in 2008.
-The Director's Cup is awarded by the Georgia Athletic Directors Association at the end of each school year to one school from each of Georgia's seven classifications that has shown superior athletic performance for that school year.
+Wesleyan has won thirteen overall Georgia Athletic Directors Association Director's Cups, ten in Class A (2002, 2009, 2010, 2011, 2012, 2017, 2018, 2019, 2021, and 2022), one in Class AA in 2008, and two in Class AAA (2023, 2024).
+The Georgia Athletic Directors Association awards the Director's Cup at the end of each school year to one school from each of Georgia's seven classifications that has shown superior athletic performance for that school year.
 Points are awarded for performance in state athletic competitions.
-Wesleyan's female athletes have won fifteen Girls' Director's Cups while the male athletes have won eight Boys' Director's Cups.
+Wesleyan's female athletes have won sixteen Girls' Director's Cups while the male athletes have won eleven Boys' Director's Cups.

-Wesleyan has won a total of 69 state championships in 17 different sports.
+Wesleyan has won a total of 86 state championships in 21 different sports.
 It won the first team state championship in school history in girls' tennis in 2001.

-The girls' basketball program holds the record for most girls' basketball state championships in state history.
-Wesleyan has won state championships 2002, 2004, 2005, 2006, 2008, 2009, 2010, 2011, 2012, 2013, 2015, 2017 and 2018.
+The girls' basketball program holds the record for most state championships in state history.
+Wesleyan has won state championships 2002, 2004, 2005, 2006, 2008, 2009, 2010, 2011, 2012, 2013, 2015, 2017, and 2018.
 The 2013 title was the program's sixth straight, which tied the state record held by Hart County High School, which won six straight from 1989 to 1994.